🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ₯ Healthcare Quality + 3.4 -- 20 Sorata's healthcare is very basic, with only a small clinic for minor issues; serious cases require travel to La Paz, so quality is far below even Annaba or Ganvie.
+πŸ₯ Healthcare Quality + 2.5 -- 20 Sorata has very limited healthcare infrastructure, with only a small local clinic for basic care; serious conditions require travel to La Paz.

 🌿 CLIMATE & ENVIRONMENT